 Considering a vegetarian diet for your family, but unsure about taking the plunge?
 A flexitarian diet may be a happy middle ground.
 This mostly plant-based lifestyle allows for small portions of meat, fish and poultry.
-It's less restrictive than a vegetarian diet, but delivers many of the same health benefits.
+It's less restrictive than a vegetarian diet, but may deliver many of the same health benefits.

 Intrigued?
 Here's how to help your family flex in four simple steps.